 - 1. Notifying parent(s)/guardian(s).

 - 2. Disciplinary conference.

 - 3. Withholding of privileges.

 - 4. Temporary removal from the classroom.

-- 5. Return of property or restitution for lost, stolen, or damaged property.
+5. Return of property or restitution for lost, stolen, or damaged property.

 6. In-school suspension.
-The Building Principal or designee shall ensure that the student is properly supervised.
+The Building Principal or designee shall ensure that the student is properly supervised by the detaining teacher or the Building Principal or designee.

-7. After-school study or Saturday study provided the student's parent/guardian has been notified.
+7. After-school detention provided the student's parent/guardian has been notified.
 If transportation arrangements cannot be agreed upon, an alternative disciplinary measure must be used.
-The student must be supervised by the detaining teacher or the Building Principal or designee.
+The student must be supervised by the detaining teacher, building administrator, or designee.